 Canada has a well-developed aviation industry, offering international flights worldwide.
-There are 26 major airports as part of the national airports system, 726 certified airports that support scheduled and non-scheduled flights, and 1,700 aerodromes that support takeoffs and landings.
+There are 26 major airports as part of the national airport system, 726 certified airports that support scheduled and non-scheduled flights, and 1,700 aerodromes that support take-offs and landings.
 Air Canada, now privately owned, is the country’s largest airline, followed by WestJet.

-Canada lays claim to one of the largest railtrack networks in the world, with 48,000 km of track.
+Canada lays claim to one of the largest rail networks in the world, with 48,000 km of track.
 State-owned VIA Rail is the main operator.